Kamire-J/card_tempering_detection/README.md

 * Open command prompt and change your current path to folder where you can find 'app.py' file.
-* Create environment by command given below- conda create -name <environment name>
-you can use venv or virtualenv if you are not using conda.
+* Create environment by command given below- conda create -name <environment name>, you can use venv or virtualenv if you are not using conda.
 * Activate environment by command as follows- conda activate <environment name>